Text2Motion: From Natural Language Instructions to Feasible Plans: Experiments

 \subsection{Prompt engineering}

-We use the same set of in-context examples for all methods and for all tasks in the prompts passed to the LLM.
-A single prompt has the following structure (prompt template is in black and LLM output is in orange):
+The in-context examples are held consistent across all methods and tasks in the prompts passed to the LLM.
+We provide an example of the prompt structure used to query \se{} for $K=5$ skills at the first planning iteration (prompt template is in \texttt{black} and LLM output is in \texttt{orange}):